 SSDP amplified reflective DDoS attacks: The Internet Storm Center (ISC) InfoSec Handlers Diary Blog writes about a recent -significant- increase in both scanning for 1900/UDP and a huge increase of 1900/UDP being used for amplified reflective DDOS attacks: 1900/UDP (SSDP) Scanning and DDOS

 WordPress 3.9.2 is now available as a security release for all previous versions.
 We strongly encourage you to update your sites immediately.
 This release fixes a possible denial of service issue in PHP’s XML processing, reported by Nir Goldshlager of the Salesforce.com Product Security Team.
-It was fixed by Michael Adams and Andrew Nacin of the WordPress security team and David Rothstein of the Drupal […]
+It was fixed by Michael Adams and Andrew Nacin of […]

 Mod_evasive is a module for Apache and Windows Server IIS (using Helicon Ape), to provide protection and evasive action in the event of an HTTP DoS-, DDoS or brute force attack.
-Detection is performed by creating an internal dynamic hash table of IP Addresses and URIs, and denies an IP address access to a website if it’s requesting the same page more than 10 times […]
+Detection is performed by creating an internal dynamic hash table of IP Addresses and URIs, and denies an IP address access to a website […]

 WordPress xmlprc.php DDoS and brute-force attacks.
 How to identify, block, mitigate and leverage these xmlrpc.php scans, brute-force, and user enumeration attacks on WordPress sites… Secure WordPress xmlprc.php interface and reduce service disruption.